(4 and 6 cylinder / pick-up / wagon / ambulance / hearse)

 |

-Note: In the original table, the data in column 6 does not necessarily correspond to the data on the same line.
+Note: In the original table, the data in the sixth column does not necessarily correspond to the data on the same row.
 For clarity, the column for "Total Production Numbers per Model" is placed in a separate table.

 |